Check out this article with information on how to increase your data science salary above the average.

 Thank you again for this offer, please let me know your thoughts when you have a moment.

-With this background knowledge and tips, you should be able to go into the offer stage for data science positions knowing what to expect and how to increase your salary above the average.
+With this background knowledge and tips, you should be able to go into the offer stage knowing what to expect.
+Then, you will know how to increase your data science salary above the average.

 If you want to work with any of our mentors 1-on-1 to get help with negotiation or with any other aspect of the job search, join Pathrise.